This post may contain affiliate links. Please read our full disclosure.

 Captain Marvel: Earth’s Mightiest Hero Vol. 2 by Kelly Sue Deconnick

 Captain Marvel and the Avengers face the enemy within!
 When vicious echoes from the past of Earth’s Mightiest Heroes crop up all over Manhattan, Carol Danvers refuses to be grounded by her recent and mysterious loss of power.
 But who is the sinister figure behind the madness, and what does it have to do with Carol’s calamitous condition?

 Captain Marvel: Starforce on the Rise by Steve Behling

 Before Carol Danvers was Captain Marvel, she was Vers, a key member of the elite Kree Starforce warriors who wage their war against the equally formidable Skrull aliens.
-This middle-grade novel will focus on key adventure of Vers during her time with Starforce, setting up the perfect entry point for readers to Marvel Studios’ Captain Marvel, in spring 2019.
+This middle-grade novel will focus on key adventure of Vers during her time with Starforce, setting up the perfect entry point for readers.

 Captain Marvel: Liberation Run Prose Novel by Tess Sharpe

 Carol Danvers–Captain Marvel–narrowly stops a spacecraft from crashing.
 Its pilot Rhi is a young Inhuman woman from a group who left for a life among the stars.
 Instead they were imprisoned on a planet where an enslaved Inhuman brings her owner great power and influence.